Rangoli Chandal Takes A Dig At Karan Johar's Takht

 In Rangoli's recent bout, Karan Johar has been dragged.
 She named him during an argument in an attempt to put down the director.
 While having a Twitter discussion about Lord Rama and the epic tale of Ramayana, Rangoli took the cases of books and films which glorify the Mughal period instead of Lord Rama and his greatness.

-She spoke about Karan Johar's upcoming film 'Takht' which is set in the Mughal era and shows the story of Shahjehan's sons Aurangzeb and Dara Shikoh.
+She spoke about Karan Johar's upcoming film 'Takht' which is set in the Mughal era and shows the story of Shahjehan's sons, Aurangzeb and Dara Shikoh.

 "And now not surprisingly our dear Karan Johar is making a film on this cruel bloodline, he will depict Aurangzeb cruelty through his abs and sexual relationships," (sic) Rangoli tweeted.
 She even went on to comment on the director and wrote, "These dumb filmmakers need to be stopped from sexual depiction of historic characters, before they start their crying drama and claim that democracy is dead and bring international shame to the nation, I request authorities to ask them to submit their scripts." (sic)